Engel & Völkers

 Use property for approved purposes only

 Article 25 of Dubai tenancy law states that any rented unit in the city has designated residential, industrial, or commercial usage.
-If you utilize your residential unit for other activities, it will be deemed illegal and can lead to eviction.
+Utilizing your residential unit for other activities will be deemed a breach of the rules and can lead to eviction.

 Obtain written approval for alterations or subletting

-Under Artiles 19 and 24 of Dubai rental law, tenants are not allowed to make structural/layout changes to the property.
+Under Artiles 19 and 24 of Dubai rental law, tenants cannot make structural or layout changes to the property.
 They also must let the landlord know if they plan to sublet the property and obtain written consent.
 Breaching this rule may lead to eviction.

 Avoid property misuse or damage

-Tenants will be held liable for any damage they cause to the property beyond normal wear and tear, according to Dubai rental law.
-In the case of property misuse or damage, it must be immediately reported to the landlord, and the tenant will bear the financial responsibility for the repairs.
+According to Dubai rental law, tenants will be held liable for any damage they cause to the property beyond normal wear and tear.
+Property misuse or damage must be immediately reported to the landlord, and the tenant will bear the financial responsibility for the repairs.

 Maintain property

-Article 19 under Dubai rental law states that tenants must maintain the property they reside in reasonably well, as they would in their own homes.
-From maintaining any furnishings to keeping the property clean, proper maintenance is a must.
+Article 19 under Dubai rental law states that tenants must maintain their property reasonably well, as they would in their own homes.
+Proper maintenance is necessary, from maintaining furnishings to cleaning the property.

 Vacating notice to the landlord

-Law (33) of 2008 states that tenants are not required to provide any notice to their landlord before vacating the property - upon their tenancy contract’s expiration.
+Law (33) of 2008 states that tenants are not required to notify their landlord before vacating the property - upon their tenancy contract’s expiration.
 The landlord must return the tenant’s security deposit after inspecting their property and ensuring that no damage has been done.

 Return property in good condition post-lease

 Dubai tenancy laws mandate tenants to return the property in good condition when they vacate it.
-Barring normal wear and tear, there must be no other damage to the property, and it must be returned to the landlord in a clean condition - almost as similar to when the tenant once rented the property.
+Barring normal wear and tear, there must be no other damage to the property, and it must be returned to the landlord in a clean condition - similar to when the tenant first rented the property.

 Provide all fees to DLD